Ronald-Mundell-Code4U/TimeYourWOD/README.md

 - **Wake-lock**: the Screen Wake Lock API is requested when a timer is live, released on pause/reset.
 Falls back gracefully on browsers that don't support it.
 - **Safe areas**: the layout respects `env(safe-area-inset-*)` so headers/footers don't get eaten by notches or home indicators.
 - **PWA**: the manifest + service worker mean you can "Add to Home Screen" and it'll run offline.

-## License

-MIT — do whatever, keep the copyright if you redistribute.